SEC cautions regarding SPAC liability risk

 Some people believe that the Private Securities Litigation Reform Act (PSLRA) provides safe harbor for forward-looking statements in the context of de-SPAC transactions.
 However, the PSLRA safe harbor excludes initial public offerings, which may include de-SPAC transactions.
 Further, the safe harbor only applies in private litigation, and does not prevent the SEC from taking actions to enforce applicable federal securities laws.

 Even if the safe harbor applies, its procedural and substantive provisions do not protect against false or misleading statements made with actual knowledge that the statement was false or misleading.
 Any material misstatement in or omission from an effective Securities Act registration statement as part of a de-SPAC business combination is subject to Securities Act Section 11.
 Material misstatements or omissions with other filings, such as proxy solicitations or tender offers, also are subject to liability under the Exchange Act.
 For example, such liability could apply to a company that only discloses favorable projections and omits disclosure of equally reliable but unfavorable projections.

 Investors should have access to the disclosures needed to make informed investment and voting decisions.
 Throughout the de-SPAC process, federal securities law protections (including those applicable to traditional initial public offerings) apply to investors.
 Risk drives choices about what information to present, and those involved in SPAC transactions should clearly understand the related liability risks.

 SPACs have grown in popularity recently as a means of going public.
-Learn why high-growth companies are using this method.
+Learn why Draft Kings decided on a SPAC merger.